Kopan Monastery and other famous Buddhist monasteries in Nepal

 In February, the most famous festival called Lhosar is celebrated according to the Tibetan New Year.
 Visitors from different countries visit this stupa because of the beliefs that this stupa has got the divine power to fulfill wishes and give blessings.
 Buddhists visit monasteries to attend daily prayers, community, and food.
 No doubt, this monastery is architecturally rich and marvelous, which is the primary source of attraction for visitors from all around the world.

 Last but not least, the spectacular views over cities and villages are the perks of Bouddhanath Monastery.
 Walking around the stupa in a clockwise direction while turning the prayer wheels (mounted in four walls of the stupa) repeating the mantras are the significant ritual visitors can enjoy.
 People believe that spinning a wheel once is equivalent off repeating the mantra engraved on its 11,000 times.

 One spin of a prayer wheel here is the equivalent of repeating the mantra engraved on it 11,000 times.

 Bowing practiced by many Buddhists is a sign of respect for Buddha.

 Location: Chhauni, Kathmandu

 Swayambhunath Monastery is a traditional Buddhist shrine that is located on a top of the Kathmandu valley, just a 20-minute walk far away from the Kathmandu Durbar square.
-It is regarded as one of the oldest Monasteries in the world.
+It is also as one of the oldest Monasteries in the world.
 The word Swayambhunath means “the self-existent” in English.
 It is a prominent pilgrimage place for many Buddhists and Hindus around the world.

 This temple is the most sacred place among another Buddhist pilgrimage of Nepal and worshipped by both Hindus as well as Buddhists.
 It is the second most important religious place in Nepal after Bouddhanath for Tibetan People.
 It is also listed in UNESCO. it is about a 40-minute drive from the Kopan monastery.